Quick Answer

 The community is the reason people stay.
 We heard the same thing from multiple members: you join for the training, you stay because of the people.
 Saturday morning sessions have a particular social energy to them.
 F15 offers a 15-day introductory programme for €19, which is a low-risk way to see if the format clicks for you.

 Monthly membership sits in the €70-130 range depending on the plan.
 Worth every cent if you actually show up.
+For how CrossFit pricing compares to standard gym memberships in Malta, see our Malta gym membership cost guide.

 My Personal Trainer Malta